neo4j/neo4j-javascript-driver/packages/neo4j-driver-deno/lib/README.md

 For using system certificates, the `DENO_TLS_CA_STORE` should be set to `"system"`.
 `TRUST_ALL_CERTIFICATES` should be handle by `--unsafely-ignore-certificate-errors` and not by driver configuration.
 See, https://deno.com/blog/v1.13#disable-tls-verification;

+Client certificates are not support in this version of the driver since there is no support for this feature in the DenoJS API.
+See, https://deno.land/api@v1.29.0?s=Deno.ConnectTlsOptions.

 ### Basic Example

 ```typescript